PiRaNg-1256/First-Year-Exam-Intelligence-Platform/README.md

 Use the following test faculty credentials to access the faculty upload flow:
 **Email:** test@email.com
 **Password:** test123
+> Note: These credentials are for hackathon evaluation only.

 ## Key Features
 - **Faculty-authenticated exam paper upload**